BStar098/Bstar098/README.md

    <img  src="https://github.com/BStar098/softwareDevelopmentGif/blob/main/linux-computer.gif"/>
    </p>

-I'm an enthusiastic developer who values staying updated.
+I'm an enthusiast who values staying updated.
 I'm self-taught in English, have reinforced it academically, and am now learning iOS development with SwiftUI.
 Simultaneously, I'm working towards a Systems Analyst degree at ORT.
 I thrive on collaboration, finding it highly rewarding to share ideas and knowledge with my peers.

 ---